What To Wear Under Bike Helmet?

 On the other hand, you could also buy cycling caps and thermal caps that provide less ventilation for cold days!

-It Keeps Sweat Away
+It Keeps Moisture Away

-As I have previously mentioned, caps and bandanas can absorb your sweat so that they don’t get into your eyes.
+As I have previously mentioned, caps and headscarves can absorb your sweat so that they don’t get into your eyes.
 With fewer obtrusions, you can focus on steering your bike and won’t get into accidents.

 It Muffles the Air